 Big promises.
 Flashy sales presentations.
 Mediocre Results.
 Lots of money spent.
 Locked into contracts.
 Reports that mean little.
 Excuses.
 Explanations that “SEO takes time”.

-But I’m not here to tell you how difficult it is out there because you already know that.
+But I’m not here to tell you that getting first page results is hard.
+You already know that.

-The reason for this article is to show you how you can bypass the mountain of problems associated with SEO for your business, and get straight to where the results are.
+The reason for this article is to show you how you can bypass the mountain of problems associated with SEO for your business, and give you the information you need to enjoy search engine optimisation success.

 Skip the problems.
-Get straight to the results.
+Enjoy long term organic search traffic.
 Sounds good?
 Keep on reading.

-Because on this article I will share with you the 3 Fundamental Truths Your SEO Consultant Won’t Tell You.
+Because in this article I will share with you the 3 Fundamental Truths Your SEO Consultant Won’t Tell You.

-And once you have this knowledge you will be able to get your business to the top of Google in a matter of days, without waiting weeks (or months!) or getting locked into expensive SEO contracts or dealing with unnecessary agency complexity.
+With this knowledge you will be able to get your business to the top of Google’s search results in a matter of days, without waiting weeks (or months!) or getting locked into expensive SEO contracts or dealing with unnecessary agency complexity.

 Why the SEO industry is in the state that it is… is beyond the scope of this article.